danielshanahan/FileMakerInventoryResources/_articles/016-FMPInvStartSolut.md

 published: true
 created: Created 2017-06-06
 ---
-I was curious about the FileMaker Starter Solution for Inventory management in recent versions and I thought it would fun to create an article showing its evolution (at least from version 11 through 15).
-I’m not going to comment on the solutions.
-Rather, this is simply a place to see the item detail view in its different iterations.
+I was curious about the FileMaker Starter Solution for Inventory management in recent versions and I thought it would fun to create an article showing its evolution (at least from version 11 through 18).
+There's a change in version 17, which I describe below.

+I think all the files are interesting to open, reverse engineer, see different techniques.  **However, I do not recommend starting an inventory project with these files!**  They simply aren't robust enough.

 The screenshots are only in Mac, but of course, FileMaker also runs on Windows.